Last Updated on 2022/04/22

 – How much does it cost a limited series?

 With the economic changes currently happening around the globe – there have been significant changes in the amount it now takes to develop a new figure or line.
 A minimum for a project ranges from US$20000 or higher depending on what you will need to make – a new Head?
 A special package design?
-Many colors combined on the toys…..? so there is no a Fixed amount how much you cost on a series especially for designer toys because almost every new figure we work on starts from scratch.
+Many colors combined on the toys…..? so there is no Fixed amount how much you cost on a series especially for designer toys because almost every new figure we work on starts from scratch.

 – How does toy design differ from traditional industrial design?

 Every industrial need Design aka Designer.
 The traditional Toy industry using Designer on Daily work but independent Designers are using their own point of view and most pay the fund to make toys by themselves.

 – In China and Hong Kong Toys Design are very popular.
 Popular sometimes get copycat.
 Do you think they could be problems for Intellectual Property?

-While bootlegging is a hard to keep in control, our QEE brand figure is patented so if there ever were and issue – we are protected.
+While bootlegging is hard to keep in control, our QEE brand figure is patented so if there ever were an issue – we are protected.
 We have seen copycats but the reproduction is poor and we have very high standards.

 – How does toys design influence the new market?

-Designer brand has been one of the most recognizable platforms in the pop art and fashion, collectors and designs.
-The Qee figure and its many variations (over 1500 figures have been produced to date) are the signature product of the Toy2R brand., Qee has collaborated with artists and designers from all over the world, including such influential illustrators as Gary Baseman, Tim Biskup, Coop, David Horvath and Frank Kozik.
+The designer brand has been one of the most recognizable platforms in pop art and fashion, collectors, and designs.
+The Qee figure and its many variations (over 1500 figures have been produced to date) are the signature product of the Toy2R brand., Qee has collaborated with artists and designers from all over the world, including such influential illustrators as Gary Baseman, Tim Biskup, Coop, David Horvath, and Frank Kozik.
 Designer Toy connected